Are you looking for a way to find and remove stolen content in WordPress?

 Some will do blatant content theft by using automated content scraping tools, while others will take inspiration from your content and paraphrase.

 As a website owner, it’s extremely frustrating to have your content stolen.
 We deal with this regularly on WPBeginner.
 The automated bot sites are easy enough to take down with DMCA complaints.

-However, since we’re the largest WordPress resource site, many other WordPress bloggers, theme companies, and even some hosting companies routinely copy our headline word-for-word.
+However, since we are the largest WordPress resource site, many other WordPress bloggers, theme companies, and even some hosting companies routinely copy our headlines word-for-word.
 They may paraphrase the content to make it unique, but we know that inspiration was derived from our articles.

-We take this imitation as a form of flattery, and it further validates that we’re continuing to lead in the right way.
+We take this imitation as a form of flattery, and it further validates that we are continuing to lead in the right way.

-We hoped this article helped you learn how to find and remove stolen content in WordPress.
-You may also want to see our guide on how to prevent image theft in WordPress and learn how to trademark and copyright your blog’s name and logo.
+We hope this article helped you learn how to find and remove stolen content in WordPress.
+You may also want to see our guide on how to prevent image theft in WordPress and our expert picks for the best analytics solutions for WordPress users.